tychonievich/graphics/md/text/cfl.md

 <path marker-end="url(#arrow)" fill="none" stroke="#000" stroke-width="0.5" d="M 55,-5 l 5,-2.75" opacity="0.25"/>
 </svg>

-The ball is now on the other side of the valley, with momenum rolling it up the hill.
+The ball is now on the other side of the valley, with momentum rolling it up the hill.
-Gavity pulling it down will be countered by the ground pushing it up and to the left, cancelling out the momenum.
+Gravity pulling it down will be countered by the ground pushing it up and to the left, cancelling out the momentum.
 Later, gravity will pull it back down the valley, oscillating back and forth across the valley until friction stops it.

 ## Bad time step